 6. Purify water by heat and sun

-the last method of purify water when hiking is purify water by heat and sun.
+the last method of purify water when hiking is purifying water by heat and sun.
 This method uses sunlight to kill pathogenic microorganisms in the water.
 Once filtered, the water should be placed in transparent plastic bottles and exposed to sunlight for six hours.

 The radiation from the sun will purify the water, killing bacteria and viruses.
 If the weather is cloudy, the bottles must be exposed for 2 days.
 It is also important not to forget to keep the containers closed.